oacaraway-stack/bat-fly-microbiome-dispersion/ai_usage.md

 No AI-generated results were accepted without manual review.

-## Scope of AI Use
-AI tools were used only to assist with coding and technical explanation.
-All data interpretation, decisions, and conclusions were made by Olivia Caraway

 ## Ethical and Data Privacy
 - All data used in this project was derived from previously published, de-identified datasets.
 No sensitive, personal, or private information was processed using AI tools.
 AI usage complied with institutional academic integrity guidelines.
 - All data was not utilized, analyses was differentiated from original study to ensure independent observation and avoid copy right.